15 Haunted Places In Japan In That You Can’t Miss In 2025

 Ikego Middle Gate

 During World War II, the US navy Ikego Housing Detachment was a concentration camp where thousands of Korean and Chinese prisoners died due to forced labor.
-There are three gates that separate the place from Japanese – main, middle and back gates.
+There are three gates that separate the place from the Japanese- main, middle and back gates.
 Guards on their duty on the middle gate have often heard footsteps, voices and visions fo Japanese soldiers with no legs.
-The frightening sight has sent a chill through the spines of guards.
+The frightening sight has sent a chill through the spines of guards and considered to be the places to avoid in Japan in 2025.

 Weekly Mansion